mralexandernickel/toaster/README.md

 Third parameter is the duration for the toast to create. optional.

 ## Call via data-attributes
 You can also call a toast via data attributes.
 The toast will appear on click.
+Elements can be injected asynchronous.
 ```html
 <button data-toggle="toast" data-message="some string for the toast" data-priority="success">show success</button>
 ```